 You've earned a bit of relative leisure, so stay put tonight at Saffire, enjoying a day of fine walking and fine food.
 Among Saffire's guest experiences is Le Pique Nique which takes you on a five kilometre (three mile) guided walk through the Hazard mountains and down to the white sands of Wineglass Bay, one of Tasmania's signature natural sights.
 You'll cross the isthmus to Hazards Beach where a lunch of local seafood and produce awaits: oysters, cheeses, charcuterie.
 Youll be transferred back to Saffire by boat, where you can again settle into the views, savour a spa treatment and enjoy dinner once more at Palate.

 Day 9: Coles Bay to Hagley

 Your end point on this trip is the town of Launceston but first you'll spend a few more days on the stunning Tasmanian east coast, so continue north along the coast to St Helens and Binalong Bay.
-There's little to find at Binalong Bay (except a lot of perfect beach) but you will enjoy the excellent Moresco Restaurant, where you'll get a taste of fine Tassie produce as well as a preview of your next few days as you gaze from the restaurant's huge windows along the Bay of Fires coast.
+There's little to find at Binalong Bay (except a lot of perfect beach) but you will enjoy the excellent freshly shucked oysters on offer at Lease 65 Oyster Farm.
+Follow this up with a light lunch overlooking the bay at Lichen restaurant and cafe, where you'll get a taste of fine Tassie produce.
 Make a short side trip inland to the Pyengana Dairy Company for a selection of cheeses and ice creams made on-site; you can try them in sight of the milking sheds at the dairy's eatery, Holy Cow Cafe.
 Drive past Launceston to the manor-like Quamby Estate for a night of country hospitality.

 Day 10: Bay of Fires Lodge Walk